pachyderm/docs/content/2.3.x/deploy-manage/deploy/ingress/_index.md

 Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations to set up your infrastructure in production.

-!!!
-Note
+{{% notice note %}}
-    - Refer to our generic ["Helm Install"](../helm-install/) page for more information on how to install and get started with `Helm`.
+Refer to our generic ["Helm Install"](../helm-install/) page for more information on how to install and get started with `Helm`.
+{{% /notice %}}

 ## Pachyderm Infrastructure Recommendations

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, our new recommended architecture and [deployment instructions](../deploy-w-proxy.md) overwrite the following instructions.
+{{%/notice %}}
 For production deployments,
 we recommend that you: